-For ten years and 65 instruments, Raven J. Ravary has been refining his craft on the slopes of Haleakala, the dominant volcano on the Island of Maui.
-Building in high humidity is not advisable, so we are not down near the Ocean would require very good climate control, but at 1,700 ft. above sea level in the desert community of Lower Kula, the humidity is a steady 50%... perfect for building.It beautiful, quiet, and rustic farming country and usually, it's 10 to 15 degrees cooler UpCountry.
+For over ten years and 70 instruments, Raven J. Ravary has been refining his craft on the slopes of Haleakala, the dominant volcano on the Island of Maui.
+Building in high humidity near the Ocean would require very good climate control, but at 1,700 ft. above sea level in the desert community of Lower Kula, the humidity is a steady 50%... perfect for building.It beautiful, quiet, and rustic farming country and usually, it's 10 to 15 degrees cooler UpCountry.
 We enjoy the best of both worlds. ** NEWS FLASH** Raven has flown from Maui and now lives in West Virginia, USA. **

 Some day... the dream of building instruments full time may come true, but for now, it's an all consuming Hobby.
 In 2016, Raven himself made 11 new instruments, and we gave lessons to 13 people who chose to make their own... a pretty busy year.
 Still, "he can't quit his day job."